 How we helped a failing sugar mill weather the storm.

 A devastating cyclone and prolonged heavy rains hit the Proserpine sugar cane milling business in North Queensland right before harvest wiping out the crops in the region.
 The resulting loss of revenue couldn’t have come at a worse time for the 100 year old company which was already facing significant cost overruns on a large capital intensive project.

 The business was asset rich, but cash poor; and the board was under extreme pressure as the mill was the town’s biggest employer and its closure would have a devastating impact on the community.

 The inclement weather and increasing consolidation within the sugar industry had severely affected the business’s revenue and cash flow, and its normal healthy annual turnover of $110 million was dangerously down on previous years.

 The immediate problems the business faced were a $25M working capital shortfall and a huge tax debt.
 So they called in Vantage Performance.

 How we turned things around.

-Now it was time to decide the future of the business with a solution that would offer the best return to its shareholders.
-After careful consideration, and professional advice from Vantage Performance, the board decided to sell the business which was eventually sold to Wilmar International, one of the worlds largest sugar producers.
+Now it was time to decide the future of the business with a solution that would offer the best return to its many stakeholders.
+After careful consideration the board decided to sell the business and it was eventually sold to Wilmar International, one of the worlds largest sugar producers.
 A very rewarding outcome as we were also able to save several hundred jobs.